fed/react-router-ga/README.md

 # react-router-ga

 Google Analytics component for React Router.
+Bear in mind this is a super simple implementation that only logs page views.
+Logging of custom events, exceptions, user timings or social interactions are not supported.

 ## Props